+Diversifying the agency and improving recruitment and retention of a diverse workforce is imperative.
 DCJS is dedicated to recruiting, developing, and sustaining a talented and diverse workforce, and creating a work environment that fosters equity and inclusion.
 To further those efforts, DCJS has:

-- Promoted cultural awareness through a Cultural Inclusion Alliance Committee; - Achieved compliance for mandatory training of all employees on implicit bias awareness; - Dedicated an equal opportunity specialist who serves as the agency's diversity and inclusion officer; - Dedicated Diversity Equity and Inclusion staff to promote DCJS/DEI initiatives; - Placed strong emphasis on diversity recruitment and interviewing procedures; - Maintained robust employee engagement, an Employee Recognition Program, and an Employee Assistance Program (EAP) to support our workforce; - Continued a commitment to provide work-life balance for all DCJS employees; - Provided professional training opportunities and mentoring programs; and - Launched development of a multiyear Diversity, Equity, and Inclusion Strategic Plan.
+- Promoted cultural awareness through a Cultural Inclusion Alliance Committee; - Dedicated an Equal Opportunity Specialist who serves as the agency's diversity and inclusion officer; - Dedicated Diversity Equity and Inclusion staff to promote DCJS/DEI initiatives;

+- Placed strong emphasis on diversity recruitment and interviewing procedures; - Maintained robust employee engagement, an Employee Recognition Program, and an Employee Assistance Program (EAP) to support our workforce; - Continued a commitment to provide work-life balance for all DCJS employees; - Provided professional training opportunities and mentoring programs; and - Launched development of a multiyear Diversity, Equity, and Inclusion Strategic Plan.